 This is so common – making ourself look at a spot, that there’s a shortcut for it named LookAt.
 It takes a point, then computes the line from us to it and all the rest:

 All of our old math works with these.
 If we want to look a little above the red cube, we can do it:

 A common look-at trick is getting a “flat” spin.
 Suppose something is on a hill and we want a car to face it by only spinning on y, not tipping back.

 We can find the arrow, which slants up, but then flatten it out by setting y to 0:

 Here’s the same trick using LookAt.
 It makes a fake bunny position, level with us:

 This one is a real oddball, which won’t be useful until we know how to combine rotations and more math like that.
 It takes two directions and gives the rotation which would take you from one to the other.

 It’s more interesting when we have arrows to objects.
-This figures out if we were looking at the red cube, what extra rotation would we need to be looking at the blue one:
+This computes “if you were looking at the red cube, what extra rotation would face you to the blue one”: